taolson/Admiran/README.md

 * polymorphic show and comparison operators that work on any type replaced with manual show and ord "typeclass" instances and distinct infix operators for comparing ints, chars, and strings
 * no `%free` directive for parameterized modules
+* "p + k" patterns or patterns with multiple uses of the same variable are not allowed

 ### Admiran new language features not in Miranda